-You simply must try this deep fried Mars bar recipe and see what all the fuss is about.
+You must simply try this deep fried Mars bar recipe and see what all the fuss is about.
 Battered Mars bars originated at the Carron Fish Bar in Stonehaven, Scotland where they began as a novelty treat.

 Now, they're a Scottish delicacy, and you'll find them being sold in takeaway fish and chips shops in Edinburgh, Glasgow, and other places throughout the kingdom.

-Battered Snickers bars and Bounty bars are also available, but the battered, fried Mars chocolate bars tend to be the overall favorite.
+Battered Snickers bars and Bounty bars are also available, but the fried Mars chocolate bars tend to be the overall favorite.
 While you

 wouldn't want to make a steady diet of them for the sake of your heart, a